madnanq/dental-caries-detection/README.md

 ## Test the model on the image

--  Use this python script to apply pixel level segmentation on dental image of your choice.
+-  Use this Python script to apply pixel-level segmentation on dental image of your choice.
 ```
 python test.py --model-path <path to saved checkpoint/weight file> --input <path to image>.
 ```